Cities Skylines Strategy of City Planning

 Your Cities Skylines layout planning should start when the game begins.
 Even when you have only one square unlocked you should start thinking about what tile will be unlocked next and why.
 You should define your goals and the sequence of reaching them.

-The map has some anchors which will be used by you for this or that object, zone or district.
+The map has some anchors which will be used by you for this or that object, zone, or district.
 So, what are the factors you should consider in the beginning?

 - The highway.
 Its location on the map defines how your city will be connected to the main external arteria.
-Don’t forget about the principle of the road hierarchy which means that having a plan for the highway you should plan avenues, streets and so on.
+Don’t forget about the principle of the road hierarchy which means that having a plan for the highway you should plan avenues, streets, and so on.
 Also, the location of the highway is important for defining where it’s better to place your industries.

 - Speaking of industries, in the beginning, you should figure out where are the places that have rich deposits of raw materials for your industries.
 You shouldn’t plan a residential area next to a huge oil field.
-This means you should keep this in mind when planning your future expansion.
+This means you should keep this in mind when doing Cities Skylines planning your future expansion.

 - Railway connection.
 You should find where it enters your city in order to plan your future railway junctions.
 Keep in mind that both cargo and passenger trains will arrive through the same line.
 You need to divide lines right after the railroad entrance and this may need space.
-Also, you need to think over rivers crossing, good places for central stations and how you’re going to accept incoming tourists to keep control over tourist traffic.
+Also, you need to think about rivers crossing, good places for central stations, and how you’re going to accept incoming tourists to keep control over tourist traffic.

 - Naval connection.
 On the vast majority of maps, you have a waterfront with the ability to build a naval terminal.
 Pretty often it requires some specific place to be built and remain connected to the line so you need to plan this well.
 Also, in most cases, you will want to have near your industrial zones and cargo railroad.
 Thus hardly you will want this next to your tourist area, old town or residential area.

 - Interesting landmarks.
-Some maps have shipwrecks, lighthouses, destroyed castles and some nature landmarks such as rocks, caves and so on.
+Some maps have shipwrecks, lighthouses, destroyed castles, and some nature landmarks such as rocks, caves, and so on.
 Most likely you will want to have a park there which is better to located next to residential, commercial and office areas.

 - A flat area for the international airport.
 Sure you will want to build one but there are some maps that don’t have too many flat areas.
 And the airport requires serious connections to keep functioning properly.
 I usually place a transport hub next to it, so that’s why I’m looking for a place even before building my first structure in this game.

 - Water objects for the marina, parks, and channels.
-Sure in most cities you would want to have an elite waterfront with restaurants, promenade, and some unique buildings.
+Sure in most cities you would want to have an elite waterfront with restaurants, a promenade, and some unique buildings.
 I usually detect such places in advance to avoid placing sewage next to this blessed shore.